 When to come depends on what you are looking for.
 For walkers, spring is ideal while in September and October the autumn colours of the chestnut and beech forests are spectacular and delicious mushrooms are on the menu.
 The summer is a good time to come too.
 It’s not too hot and there are opera, classical and jazz concerts throughout July and August.

-If you like the idea of visiting small towns with an authentic Tuscan feel, check out our post about ten charming towns in Tuscany.
+⇒ If you like the idea of visiting small towns with an authentic Tuscan feel, check out our post about 10 charming towns in Tuscany.
+And here you’ll find some of the most picturesque villages in the region!